- Rescue Runners

 Rescue Runners is a volunteer program designed to recruit people to help walk or run shelter dogs.
 The shelter environment can be a stressful place, so getting the dogs out for exercise provides enrichment, and allows for improvement in social skills.
 The outing allows for dogs to showcase their personality outside of the kennel, helping to promote fostering and adoptions.

-All volunteers must register and view the runner's guidelines video before their initial outing.
 The route will be marked and must be followed.

 Please review and sign the waiver.
 Download Waiver

 1. Do I have to run?

 No, you don't have to run, you can walk.
 However, the dogs at the shelter spend a lot of time in the kennel & don't have much leash training.
 So most have lots of pent up energy & will pull on the leash.
 Please just be prepared for this kind of physical activity.
 If you are unsure, maybe bring a friend with you to "share a pup" on the walk.

 Yes.
 Volunteers 15 years of age or older can walk a dog, as long as they have a parent/guardian present to accompany them.
 Children younger than 15 can still join in on the walk, but an adult must be holding the leash at all times.

 3. Can I bring my baby/toddler with me in a carrier or stroller while I volunteer?